fastify/fastify/docs/Reference/Routes.md

 <a id="promise-resolution"></a>

-If your handler is an `async` function or returns a promise, you should be aware of a special behaviour which is necessary to support the callback and promise control-flow.
+If your handler is an `async` function or returns a promise, you should be aware of the special behavior that is necessary to support the callback and promise control-flow.
 When the handler's promise is resolved, the reply will be automatically sent with its value unless you explicitly await or return `reply` in your handler.

-1. If you want to use `async/await` or promises but respond a value with `reply.send`:
+1. If you want to use `async/await` or promises but respond with a value with `reply.send`:
     - **Do** `return reply` / `await reply`.
     - **Do not** forget to call `reply.send`.
 2. If you want to use `async/await` or promises: